JeremyWhiteDev/Gizmo/README.md

 2. I found that TailwindCSS and Flowbite allowed for quick creation and editing of styles.
 I appreciate that Tailwind's use of utlity classes allows for a single source of truth regarding a component's styling without the need to manage .css files.
 3. I wanted to challenge myself to display data in a way other than a grid or list.
 The Google Maps API allowed me to do that.
 It also opened up more challenge on how to capture geocode from a user's input.
 4. Headless UI had powerful unstyled components that worked very well with Tailwind's styling approach.
 5. After comparing Google Firebase and Amazon Cognito, I found that Firebase provided all of the features I needed for authentication.
-I watched a few Youtube videos on Photo storage and had an understanding of what that would entail.
+Firebase's file upload also seemed straightforward
 6. I wanted to explore different options for a global state management library.
-I considered redux and React Query (aka TanStack Query) I thought that for the purpose of this application, React query had specific tooling to keep for caching data returned from async API calls.
+I considered redux and React Query (aka TanStack Query) I thought that for the purpose of this application, React query had specific tooling for caching data returned from async API calls.
 React Query keeps that data up to date and reduces the amount of unneccessary fetching when the user mounts/unmounts certain components.

 ## Challenges Faced